samuelburbulla/dune-mmesh/paper.md

 # Statement of need

 In many technical applications, in particular in the field of fluid dynamics, comparably thin physical interfaces can have a large impact on the overall behaviour of a modeled system.
-For instance, interfaces occur as separating layer between fluid phases in multiphase flows, in fluid- structure interaction and fluid-solid phase change.
-Even fractures in porous media can be modeled by lower-dimensional surfaces.
-Oftentimes, these interfaces move over time and the processes become free-boundary value problems.
+Interfaces occur as separating layer between fluid phases in multiphase flows, in fluid-structure interaction, fluid-solid phase change and even fractures are modeled by lower-dimensional surfaces.

 The grid implementation Dune-MMesh aims at providing numerical capabilities for grid based methods to model interface-driven processes within the DUNE framework.
 Essentially, it consists of two things: A triangulation based on CGAL where a set of facets is considered as interface and the possibility to re-mesh the triangulation when necessary.
-These two ingredients enable many new possibilities within the DUNE framework.
 The representation of some grid facets as an interface makes Dune-MMesh a useful tool for the implementation of mixed-dimensional models.
 The inevitable non-hierarchical adaptation complements the existing grid implementations within the DUNE framework and allows for unprecedent flexibility of grid adaptation.